mfelleisen/Qwirkle/Client/README.md

 ## Clients

-The component in this directory implements the client code for the Maze game.
+The component in this directory implements the client code for the Q game.
 The client program consumes a list of players and spawns a client thread for each of them, as if they were running on separate machine.

-Each such thread TCP-connects to the Maze server on a specified port.
+Each such thread TCP-connects to the Q server on a specified port.
 Once the connection is accepted, it signs up the player with its given name.